andreas-christian/Go-Db2/README.md

 - Download and extract this Github repository.
 If you have the ```git``` command line tool installed you can clone the repository to your local machine like this: ```git clone https://github.com/andreas-christian/Go-Db2```

 ## Create the Db2 sample database
 After you have installed the required software you also need to create the Db2 *sample* database.
-For example, on Linux, you can run the following commands in a shell:
+On Linux for example, you can run the following commands in a shell:
 ```
 su - db2inst1
 db2sample